rnine/SimplyCoreAudio/README.md

 ### Installation

-To install our Swift Package, please follow the steps below:
+To install the Swift Package, please follow the steps below:

 - Add `https://github.com/rnine/SimplyCoreAudio.git` as a [Swift Package Manager](https://swift.org/package-manager/) dependency to your project.
 - When asked to **Choose Package Options**, use the default settings provided by Xcode.